Mars CMO doesn’t want marketing to return to ‘normal’

 “No one could have experienced or watched the events in the US unfold over the last week without feeling heartache, anger, the continued fallability of the systems that are intended to protect us all equally,” she says.

 “At Mars, there is absolutely no room in healthy society for discrimination.
-It's going to take a collective effort from individuals, communities and organisations all around the world to replace discrimination, and fear with humanity, empathy and caring, - that's out position on it. ”
+It's going to take a collective effort from individuals, communities and organisations all around the world to replace discrimination, and fear with humanity, empathy and caring – that’s our position on it. ”

 She says that as one of the world's biggest advertisers: “we're incredibly committed to marketing responsibly.
 We've got three strategies: advertising responsibly, participating fully and being shapers of industry partnerships so that we can move as an industry and self-regulate wherever possible.
 And thirdly, we take immediate action when required.”